Rajatsharma07/REST-API-Task/README.md

-# Home Assignment - REST API to Build & Push the docker image from input Dockerfile
+# REST API to Build & Push the docker image from input Dockerfile
 This project takes **Dockerfile** as input through the File Upload web page, builds the image from the Dockerfile, and pushes this image to the DockerHub registry.
 It is composed of two background jobs, namely **build_job** and **push_job**.
 The push_job depends on the successful completion of the build_job and is only triggered afterwards.

 The APIs are created using Python Flask framework.
 It uses Redis Queue (RQ) which is a Python library for queueing jobs and processing them in the background with workers.